AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 **Additional recommended standard event types:**

-Any of the remaining [event types](#standard-events) might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
-It is recommended that if the data is available for an event type, that this data is included in your CEE schema.
+Any of the remaining [event types](#standard-events) may be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
+It is recommended that if the data is available for a particular data type, that this data is included in your schema.

 ## Customer AI output data

 Customer AI generates several attributes for individual profiles that are deemed eligible.
 There are two ways to consume the score (output) based on what you have provisioned.
-If you have Real-time Customer Profile enabled for your dataset, you can consume insights from the Real-time Customer Profile in the [Segment Builder](../../segmentation/ui/segment-builder.md).
+If you have a Real-time Customer Profile-enabled dataset, you can consume insights from Real-time Customer Profile in the [Segment Builder](../../segmentation/ui/segment-builder.md).
 If you don't have a Profile-enabled dataset, you can [download the Customer AI output](./user-guide/download-scores.md) dataset available on the data lake.

 >[!NOTE]
 >